hack-different/apple-knowledge/PNG.md

 The image data is (sometimes?) byte-swapped such that the colors are in BGR order instead of RGB.
 The alpha channel is also (sometimes?) in pre-multiplied format.
-This *may* depend on other flags in `CgBI` but I haven't figured it out exactly yet.
+This *may* depend on other flags in `CgBI`, but I haven't figured it out exactly yet.

 If bit 0x1 is set in the first byte of the `CgBI` chunk, then the compressed stream is in raw format,